 Beneath the Black Hills of South Dakota is the intriguing underground world of Jewel Cave.
-With 160 miles of explored passageways, Jewel Cave ranks as the second longest cave in the world.
+With 173 miles of explored passageways, Jewel Cave ranks as one of the longest caves in the world.
 The cave was discovered at the turn of the century by brothers passing through Hell Canyon.
-On February 7, 1908, President Theodore Roosevelt declared the site a national monument.
-At this time only a few of the cave’s wonders had been discovered.
-Less than one mile of passage was known.
-The primary attractions were chambers lined with jewel-like crystals.
-Exploration continues to reveal hidden miles of passages beneath the Black Hills.

 With over 180 miles of documented trails, this underground environment can satiate even the most curious of humans.
 Brilliant color and fragile rocks reveal an amazing ecosystem not visible anywhere else.
 The third longest cave in the world has much to offer to a wide range of those interested in its natural glory.
 This resource is truly a jewel in the National Park Service.